seeing-earth/seeing-earth/README.md

 However, these resources are all focused on *individuals.* And acting as individuals, our impact is realistically limited.

-In the words of John Javna, author of “50 Simple Things You Can Do to Save the Earth”:
+In the [words of John Javna](https://grist.org/climate/how-people-came-to-believe-that-individual-choices-could-save-the-earth/), author of “50 Simple Things You Can Do to Save the Earth”:

-“In the end, if anything works, it’s not spreading yourself as thin as possible and doing the easiest possible things.
-The path to success, is joining a community of people trying to change something for the better — and if the system is set up effectively, then doing the right thing becomes simple.” (https://grist.org/climate/how-people-came-to-believe-that-individual-choices-could-save-the-earth/)
+> In the end, if anything works, it’s not spreading yourself as thin as possible and doing the easiest possible things.
+The path to success, is joining a community of people trying to change something for the better — and if the system is set up effectively, then doing the right thing becomes simple.

 On the other hand, acting as communities can bring about tremendous change.
-According to Harvard researcher Erica Chenoweth, “movements that engage 3.5% of the population have never failed to bring about change.” (https://www.bbc.com/future/article/20190513-it-only-takes-35-of-people-to-change-the-world)
+[According to Harvard researcher Erica Chenoweth](https://www.bbc.com/future/article/20190513-it-only-takes-35-of-people-to-change-the-world), “movements that engage 3.5% of the population have never failed to bring about change.”

 Home is an effort to help people start impactful actions *as a community.*